Written by Aaron Munz | Edited By Walter Pacheco | Last Update: November 27, 2024

 Why Was Asbestos Used in Shipyards?

-Asbestos resists corrosion and high temperatures, which made it an ideal material for use in the shipbuilding industry.
-Asbestos insulation was widely used on shipyard equipment, and asbestos corrugated sheeting was used to create shipyard buildings.
+Asbestos was used in shipyards because it resists corrosion and high temperatures.
+Those qualities made it ideal for shipbuilding.
+Asbestos insulation also was used on shipyard equipment.
+And builders used asbestos sheeting to construct shipyard buildings.

-On ships, asbestos was used to prevent fires by insulating boilers, incinerators, hot water pipes and steam pipes.
-Asbestos dust tended to build up in inadequately ventilated areas, which led to exposure in shipyards and aboard vessels.
+Many ships used asbestos to prevent fires.
+It insulated boilers, incinerators and steam pipes.
+Asbestos dust tended to build up in poorly ventilated areas.
+The buildup led to exposure in shipyards and on ships.

-As the use of asbestos-containing products increased in the mid-20th century, occupational health experts began recognizing the diseases they could cause.
-Studies revealing the dangers of asbestos exposure date back to the 1940s, but it took decades for the U.S. government to acknowledge that inhaled asbestos fibers could persist inside the body, ultimately creating health issues.
+Asbestos products became more common in the mid-20th century.
+At the same time, experts began recognizing these products could cause diseases.
+Studies on the dangers of asbestos exposure date back to the 1940s.
+But it took decades for the U.S. government to admit that inhaled asbestos fibers could remain in the body and cause health issues.

 U.S. Navy Required Asbestos Use

 The U.S. Navy used asbestos materials on ships long before World War II.
-In 1922, the Navy created a specification requiring asbestos to construct all new submarines.
+In 1922, the Navy required asbestos to build all new submarines.

 The Navy used more asbestos products than any other military branch.
-Asbestos was considered essential to use on vessels before its dangers were known because it naturally resisted saltwater corrosion and effectively prevented fires.
+Asbestos was once essential on vessels, as it resisted saltwater and prevented fires.
+Its dangers were unknown at that time.

 • Chrysotile asbestos was used for gaskets, insulation, packing and tape.